 Chemotherapy for ALL

 Chemotherapy uses drugs to kill cancer cells.
-There are 3 stages of chemotherapy for ALL:
+There are 5 main stages of chemotherapy for ALL:

-Remission is when your bone marrow is producing blood cells normally and you have fewer than 5% of the immature leukaemia cells in your bone marrow.
-If remission lasts indefinitely, you are said to be cured.
+Remission is when your bone marrow is producing blood cells normally and you have fewer than 5% of the immature leukaemia cells (blasts) in your bone marrow.
+Your red blood cell, white blood cell and platelet counts have returned to normal levels, or close to normal levels, and there are no signs or symptoms of the disease.

 For more information